leroy-merlin-br/garden/docs/components/modal.md

 });
 ```

-## Set Modal size
+### Modal size

-The modal has three predefined sizes: small, medium, or large.
+As stated before, the modal has three predefined sizes: small, medium, or large.
+Click in each button below to check each modal size.

 <div class="example example-code align-center">
   <button class="button button-primary" data-trigger-small="open">Open Small Modal</button>